nuriagrau/ITAcademy-Sprint05/T02/S05T02DiceGame/README.md

 The software must respect the main design patterns.
 You must take into account the following construction details (URL's):

- POST /players: Create a player.
+ POST /players: Create a player
- PUT /players: Change the player number.
+ PUT /players: Change the player number
- POST /players/{id}/games: A specific player makes a dice roll.
- DELETE /players/{id}/games: deletes the player's rolls.
- GET /players/: returns the list of all players in the system with their percentage of success.
- GET /players/{id}/games: returns the list of games played by a player.
- GET /players/ranking: returns the percentage of the average success of all players in the system.
- GET /players/ranking/loser: returns the player with the worst success rate.
- GET /players/ranking/winner: returns the player with the best percentage of success.
+ POST /players/{id}/games: A specific player makes a dice roll DELETE /players/{id}/games: deletes the player's rolls GET /players/: returns the list of all players in the system with their percentage of success GET /players/{id}/games: returns the list of games played by a player GET /players/ranking: returns the percentage of the average success of all players in the system GET /players/ranking/loser: returns the player with the worst success rate GET /players/ranking/winner: returns the player with the best percentage of success

 Adds security: includes authentication by JWT in all accesses to the URLs of the microservice.